 An important scientific example of single-slit diffraction is in telescopes.
 Images of individual stars, as in figure y, are a good way to examine diffraction effects, because all stars except the sun are so far away that no telescope, even at the highest magnification, can image their disks or surface features.
 Thus any features of a star's image must be due purely to optical effects such as diffraction.
 A prominent cross appears around the brightest star, and dimmer ones surround the dimmer stars.
 Something like this is seen in most telescope photos, and indicates that inside the tube of the telescope there were two perpendicular struts or supports.
 Light diffracted around these struts.
-You might think that diffraction could be eliminated entirely by getting rid of all obstructions in the tube, but the circles around the stars are diffraction through a circular opening, but the idea is the same.)
-Since the angular sizes of the diffracted images depend on $\lambda/a$ , the only way to improve the resolution of the images is to increase the diameter, a, of the tube.
+You might think that diffraction could be eliminated entirely by getting rid of all obstructions in the tube, but the circles around the stars are diffraction effects arising from single-slit diffraction at the mouth of the telescope's tube!
+(Actually we have not even talked about diffraction through a circular opening, but the idea is the same.)
+Since the angular sizes of the diffracted images depend on λ /a, the only way to improve the resolution of the images is to increase the diameter, a, of the tube.
 This is one of the main reasons (in addition to light-gathering power) why the best telescopes must be very large in diameter.

-z / A radio telescope. self-check:
+z / A radio telescope.